ekedonald/Ansible-Automation-Project/README.md

 5. Load Balancer
 6. Database Server

-The following steps are taken to install and configure **Ansible Client** as a **Jump Server/Bastion Host** and create a simple Ansible Playbook to automate servers configuration:
+The following steps are taken to install and configure **Ansible Client** as a **Jump Server/Bastion Host** and create a simple Ansible Playbook to automate server configuration:

 ### Step 1: Install and Configure Ansible on an EC2 Instance